xrg/openerp-client-web/README.txt

 -------------------------------------------------------------------------------

 Here is the installation instructions for Debian based Linux distributions.
-Tested on Debian Etch and Ubuntu Feisty.
+Tested on Debian Etch and Ubuntu Feisty/Gutsy.
 The procedure might work with other Linux or similar distributions.
 See the docs on how to install the specified Packages on your favourite distro.

 Prerequisites: